paradime/paradime.github.io/_posts/2016-8-12-Teachable-Moments-in-Software-Pairing.md

 ```
 Where I had to explain the concept of _metaprogramming_.
 Something that I hadn't
 touched until months after starting, and Braden was getting a taste in just a
 few weeks.
-Once we talked about define method, it was easy to come up with
+Once we talked about `define_method`, it was easy to come up with
 replacing `#blah` with the dynamic definition of a method.

 And that was it.
 A whirlwind introduction to metaprogramming and ruby macros in